Be Prepared for Winter Weather

 - Watch for black ice.
 Ramps, bridges, overpasses and underpasses are the first areas to freeze, and the last to thaw.
 Know what to do if your car starts skidding on black ice.

 - Don’t panic.
 Remain calm if you’re stuck in a snowbank or stranded by the side of the road.
 Call 911 and stay with your vehicle while waiting for help.

 - Pay attention.
-Snowy and icy conditions require that you concentrate on the road, not search for that elusive game on the radio or the playlist on your iPod.
+Snowy and icy conditions require that you concentrate on the road, not change the radio station, or your playlist.
 And while talking on a mobile phone is bad in any weather, it’s worse when your survival depends on being 100 percent focused on driving.